+We want to let you know that the child(ren) in your household were directly certified through SNAP, TANF, Medicaid, or FDPIR will receive free or reduced-priced lunches, breakfasts, and snacks at school.

+The children listed on this form will receive: Free Meals 🗌  Reduced-Priced Meals 🗌

+United States Department of Agriculture (USDA) regulations require that if one person within a household is directly certified through a household member receiving SNAP, TANF, Medicaid, or FDPIR benefits, then all children within the household are directly certified.

+If there are other children enrolled in the school district in your household who are not listed above, they also qualify for benefits.

+Please contact the school your child/children attends in the following situations:

-NOTICE OF DIRECT T CERTIFICATION Dear Parent/Guardian: We want to let you know that the child(ren) in your househol FDPIR will receive free or reduced-priced lunches, breakfast • The children listed on this form will receive: Free Meals ☐ Reduced-Priced Meals ☐ United States Department of Agriculture (USDA) regulations of through a household member receiving SNAP, TANF, Medic are directly certified.
-Name of Child Name of School If there are other children enrolled in the school district in you benefits. our household who are not listed above, they also qualify for Please contact the school your child/children attends in the fo ollowing situations: school. at listed above and you would like them to receive benefits at You do not want your children to have free or reduced-prYou have any additional questions. iced meals.
-Name of Contact: Phone Number:
+- If there are other children in your household who are not listed above and you would like them to receive benefits at school. - You do not want your children to have free or reduced-priced meals. - You have any additional questions.

+Name of Contact:

+Signature of School Official: